Can you use personal pronouns in IELTS Essays?

 ‘Many people believe that global warming is caused by Co2 from cars and emissions from factories..
 They say that regulations need to be put in place……..’

-Here the word ‘they’ is used to reference ‘people’ , so it is necessary to use pronouns here.
+Here the word ‘they’ is used to reference ‘people’, so it is necessary to use pronouns in referencing.

 How about in Writing Task 1 Academic?

 We never give our opinion or personal experience in IELTS Writing Task 1 academic reports.
-In Writing Task 1 general you can obviously use pronouns because it could be an informal letter.
+In Writing Task 1 general you can use pronouns because you may get an informal letter task.

 ‘Some people believe that school children should not be given homework by their teachers, whereas other argue that homework plays an important role in the education of children.
 Discuss both views and give your own opinion‘

-‘Many are of the opinion that it is not a good idea for teachers to assign homework to school children.
-Others argue that teachers should provide homework because it is an essential part of learning.
-I believe that school kids need to be assigned home study tasks to develop their knowledge and help their exam results.’
+‘Some people would argue that it is not a good idea for teachers to assign homework to school children, while others say that teachers should provide home assignemnets because it is an essential part of learning.
+I believe that youngsters need to be assigned home study tasks to develop their knowledge and help their exam results.’

-Do you need help with your Essay Writing? or Writing Task 1?
+Do you need help with Writing task 2 or Writing Task 1?

 Any questions, leave a comment below.